jeshan/swagger-codegen-cli/README.md

 The official image doesn't allow calling easily in a CI environment like Gitlab CI.
 This image is to allow that.

 # Examples
+## Docker Compose
+Run:

+`docker-compose up`

+This will look for a file called swagger.yaml in the current directory, compile a java client and output it into a directory called swagger-java-client.
+But chances are you want to customise this.
+Use the following options:

+- SRC_PATH=/path/to/your/project
+- SPEC_RELATIVE_PATH=$RELATIVE_TO_SRC_PATH/swagger.yaml
+- SWAGGER_LANG=java

+Either modify them in .env or run them as follows:

+`SRC_PATH=/path/to/your/project SPEC_RELATIVE_PATH=$RELATIVE_TO_SRC_PATH/swagger.yaml SWAGGER_LANG=java docker-compose up`

 ## Gitlab CI
 ```yaml
 swagger: